2610 Pioneer Avenue

 Weekly Message from the Board President

-A quick reminder about the Endowment Fund’s fundraising efforts.
-The Fund is raising money for the sponsorships of two chairs… one for Tim Solon in the small sanctuary, and one for Harlan Ribnik.
+We think it’s worth another mention… The Endowment Fund is raising money for the sponsorships of two chairs… one for Tim Solon in the small sanctuary, and one for Harlan Ribnik in the large sanctuary.
 The Endowment Fund invests the money donated and never spends it.
 A small portion of the interest is used by the Synagogue.
+Because the Endowment Fund is growing, the interest it is generating is also growing, and it definitely has an impact on the Synagogue budget (in a good way).
 If you would like to donate, please use our website or contact the Synagogue office.

 Here’s our Yiddish Phrase of the Week: